StatsThoughts/MT5763_project_2/README.md

 In this part, we focus on R code.

 ### Example data set
-We are using the same data set provided by R base called "trees" in both R and SAS example analysis.
+We are using the data set provided by R base called "trees" in both R and SAS example analysis.
 The data is about the girth, height and volume for Black Cherry Trees, so there are three columns in the data are "Girth", "Height" and "Volume".

+\begin{center}
 ![fig 1](https://github.com/StatsThoughts/MT5763_project_2/blob/master/Plots/trees.png)
+\end{center}

 ### Analyse
-First we plot the data and we got the result as shown below.
+Firstly, we plot the data and we got the result as shown below.

 ![fig 1](https://github.com/StatsThoughts/MT5763_project_2/blob/master/Plots/trees_plot.png)